 After the light and sound show everyday, the fort is lit up for 1 hour and it makes up for a beautiful spectacle.
 For Rs.
 100 ($1.5) for Indians and Rs.
 300 ($5) as entry fees this is a really good show.
 Each part of the history was elaborated with good sound effects and lights and good voice over artists which made glued to our seats and to know more.
 After a good dose of history and in total awe we left the show only to come back for more the next day.

 The next day after a heavy and healthy breakfast at a heritage hotel nearby we started for the fort.
 After entering the main doorway and paying Rs.
 10 as the entry fee, we started climbing up the ‘wall’.
-It was however a hot day and we decided to go up the fort instead and see what it had to offer.
+Being a hot day and we decided to go up the fort instead and see what it had to offer.

-We walked on the well laid path which was bordered with blooming flowers providing fantastic views of the windows and pillars.
-It took us about an hour to climb up the top including all the photo sessions we stopped for.
+We walked on the well laid path which was bordering with blooming flowers providing fantastic views of the windows and pillars.
+After an hour to climb up the top including all the photo sessions we stopped for.

 We finally reached the top of the fort called ‘Badal Mahal’ meaning ‘House of clouds’.
 From up here the views were even more spectacular.
 However there were no sign boards or interpretation signs showing what we were looking at there.
 The light and sound show did help putting a perspective together but some information would have really helped.